iaxo/axion-limits/README.md

 7. **_year_** : string containing the year of release of the data.
 For example: _2019_

 Furthermore, the different DM candidates databases have more specific additional columns.
-In order to create the desired database you may use the correspondent database class defined in [DataBaseClass.py](DataBaseClass.py).
+In order to create the desired database you may use the correspondent database class defined in [Database.py](src/axionlimits/Database.py).
 If the database file (.db) is already built and you don't want to add any new row, you may just use the base class DataBase.
 ## Loading a database

 To load the desired database use the constructor of the classes DataBaseGag (for AxionGag experiments), DataBaseGae (for AxionGae experiments) or DataBaseWimps as follows:

 ```
-import DataBaseClass as db
+import axionlimits.Database as db

 # Load the desired database.
 The first parameter is the path to the .db file and second parameter is the name of the database table inside that .db file.
 database = db.DataBaseGag("databases/Axions.db", "AxionsGag") # load table AxionsGag of Gag experiments from the database file databases/Axions.db